Justin Turner Player Props: Red Sox vs. Guardians

 Justin Turner At The Plate

-- Turner leads Boston with an OBP of .381 this season while batting .274 with 13 walks and 13 runs scored.

-- Among the qualified batters, he ranks 59th in batting average, while his on-base percentage ranks 29th and he is 108th in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 57th, his on-base percentage ranks 36th, and he is 116th in the league in slugging.

-- He has hit a home run in two of 26 games played this season, and in 1.8% of his plate appearances.
+- He has hit a long ball in two of 27 games played this year, and in 1.7% of his plate appearances.

-- In seven games this season (26.9%), Turner has picked up an RBI, including two games with multiple runs batted in.
+- Turner has driven in a run in seven games this season (25.9%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.